MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-create-activators.md

 :::image type="content" source="media/activator-create-activators/activator-create-triggers-design-mode-10.png" alt-text="Screenshot of creating a property for an alert.":::

 Once you define a property, you can reference it from one or more rules.
-Here we reference the *Temperature* property *Maximum temp last hour* rule.
+Here we reference the *Temperature* property *Too hot for medicine*.

 :::image type="content" source="media/activator-create-activators/activator-create-triggers-design-mode-11.png" alt-text="Screenshot of package too warm property for an alert."  lightbox="media/activator-create-activators/activator-create-triggers-design-mode-11.png":::